tve/sensorgnome-control/README.md

 - the UI widgets still need polish...
 - need to hide the icons/buttons in the top-right corner
-- rtlsdr radios do not work, do not plug any in
 - after a file download the dashboard is unresponsive for 10-20 seconds because the websocket disconnects, has to time-out and reconnect
-- ability to upload tag database is missing
 - logging is too verbose, need to distinguish info/warn/err
-- software tab doesn't work

-## To-Do in priority order

-- provide software update capability
-- upload tag database
-- security and authentication: enter 'system' password and HTTPS
--